warm-metal/container-image-csi-driver/README.md

     driver: csi-image.warm-metal.tech
     volumeHandle: "docker.io/warmmetal/csi-image-test:simple-fs"
     # volumeAttributes:
-      # set pullAlways if you want to ignore local images
+      # # set pullAlways if you want to ignore local images
       # pullAlways: "true"
-      # set secret if the image is private
+      # # set secret if the image is private
-      # secret: "pull image secret name"
+      # secret: "name of the ImagePullSecret"
+      # secretNamespace: "namespace of the secret"
 ```

 See all [examples](https://github.com/warm-metal/csi-driver-image/tree/master/test/integration/manifests).